BrysonL/personal-site/content/blog/tswizzles-biggest-fan.md

 **Clue #2**: /u/MessThatYouWanted on Reddit [pointed out that there is a behind the scenes video of YBWM](https://www.reddit.com/r/TaylorSwift/comments/cn4t52/comment/ew6s23h/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), and also that the shirt is a shirt from her band mate and not one made specifically for the music video.[^8]

-**Clue #3**: aka Fake Clue #1: In the [*Look What You Made Me Do* music video](https://youtu.be/3tmd-ClpJxA?t=229), one of the Old Taylors is from this video.
+**Clue #3**: aka Fake Clue #1: In the [*Look What You Made Me Do* music video](https://youtu.be/3tmd-ClpJxA?t=229), one of the Old Taylors is from *You Belong With Me*.
 But the signatures aren't right, the colors around the collar are wrong, and the writing is a little too neat.
 Even if we could glean some new information from this shirt we should ignore it.

 **Clue #4**: The [behind the scenes video for *You Belong With Me*](https://youtu.be/SoeIoLL-sJI) is a gold mine of information.
 We learn that not only is the shirt from Taylor's band mate, but that it was a shirt the band mate made at band camp.
 Very nice!
 In addition, around the 6:52 mark you get a quick view of the back of the shirt as Taylor is dancing.
 There is no super clear view so you have to piece together the words from a couple shots:

 {{< img src="img/blog/taylor-clue4.jpg" alt="Clue 4" class="container">}}

 After this investigation, I am reasonably sure that the shirt says Coffey on the back, so that's what I went with.
+Fairly anticlimactic as I have no idea what it means beyond potentially a name, but googling the alleged band mate plus that name didn't yield any fruit.
 I am also reasonably sure that no one at the concert got the reference, but it's art for art's sake.
 C'est la vie.

-#### Interlude: Pride cometh before the fall
-Armed with a rainbow of sharpies, full knowledge of the shirt's design, and an afternoon, I set to work on the shirt.
+With my rainbow of sharpies, full knowledge of the shirt's design, and an afternoon, I set to work on the shirt.
 After an hour and a half,[^9] I had finished the text and collar and moved on to the sleeves.
 Vanity of vanities!
 I made the pointy things point the wrong way:

 {{< img src="img/blog/taylor-mistake.jpg" alt="Oops" class="container">}}

 Thinking fast, I simply cut an inch off of both sleeves and started over on the triangles. #MVP #Prototype

-#### R: Result
 Et voila!

 {{< img src="img/blog/taylor-result.jpg" alt="Clue 1" class="container">}}